alexhernandezgarcia/gflownet/README.md

 ## Main Components of the GFlowNet Library

-The GFlowNet library comprises four core components, each playing a crucial role in the network's operation.
-Understanding these components is essential for effectively using and extending the library for your tasks.
-These components are the Environment, Proxy, Policies (Forward and Backward), and the GFlowNet Agent.
+The GFlowNet library comprises four core componentsi: environment, proxy, policy models (forward and backward), and GFlowNet agent.

 ### Environment